Identification

 The government in Wales has published its own age assessment guidance.[21]
 In Scotland, guidance is published by the Scottish government on behalf of a multi-agency collaboration.[22]

-A tribunal is also entitled to decide a person’s age as a question of fact in the context of an asylum claim, where age is relevant to the claim, for instance because it has a bearing on other findings such as the credibility of the asylum seeker, but the age found is not binding outside that context, and does not bind a local authority.
-Since the Supreme Court decision, the child is able to obtain a binding finding of fact from the court.
+A tribunal is also entitled to decide a person’s age as a question of fact in the context of an asylum claim, where age is relevant to the claim, for instance because it has a bearing on other findings such as the credibility of the asylum seeker.
+A Supreme Court decision held that a finding of fact from the court on age will also be binding on the local authority.[23]
 This is important because previously a young person could be in the position where the tribunal, and thus the Home Office, accepted that they were under 18, but the local authority did not.
-The Home Office has no power to support a child, and the local authority in that situation would not do so, yet the child had no power to obtain a resolution.[24]
-This judicial review power transferred to the Upper Tribunal.[25]
+This judicial review power transferred to the Upper Tribunal.[24]

 Statistics are available for age assessments ordered by the Home Office, which do not include age assessments ordered by local authorities.
-In 2022 there were 2,999 of these.
-The initial decisions (including some from the previous year) from local authorities (1,693) were that 1,042 were children and 651 adults.
+In 2022 there were 2,999 of these and in 2023 to the end of September there were 1,614.[25]
+In 2022 the initial decisions (including some from the previous year) from local authorities (1,693) were that 1,042 were children and 651 adults.
+In 2023 there were 1,672 decisions that the applicant was a child and 887 that they were an adult.
 Some of these decisions will be subject to challenge and no information is given on the final resolution of these.

 [4] Correspondence to the Home Secretary from the Independent Anti-Slavery Commissioner https://bit.ly/3qMEaE0.